sbin-github/MomentumFrame/README.md

 It generates sequence images or gif files.

-Please note that they uses your testset, not trainingset.
+Please note that they use your testset, not the trainingset.